Background Credit: ValerieN Designs

 Calico Contemplations

 "I'm a Research Associate in the field of Child Development and Human Relations.
 I have a continuing program of research (What mother doesn't?) in the laboratory and in the field (normally I would have said indoors and out).
-I'm working for my Masters, (the whole darned family) and already have five credits (four boys & one daughter, 3 are being home school).
+I'm working for my Masters, (the whole darned family) and already have five credits (four sons & one daughter, 1 joined the working community, 4 were educated @ home ).
 Of course, the job is one of the most demanding in the humanities (any mother care to disagree?), and I often work 14 hours a day (24 is more like it).
 But the job is more challenging than most run-of-the-mill careers, and the rewards are more of a satisfaction than just money."